-- Modernism and the avant-garde: manifestos, treatises, writings by artists of the early 20th century - Abstraction, self-refentiality and the visualisation of the invisible - Dada, Surrealism and art as a revolutionary medium - Theories of modernism and the avant-garde: From Clemet Greenberg to Peter Burger and Hal Foster - Theorizing on art in the post-war era: the cases of Judd and Morris and of the Situationist International - Contemporary theory and art in the post-war era I: social history of art, the Frankfurt School and neo-marxism - Contemporary theory and art in the post-war era II: post-structuralism and deconstruction - Contemporary theory and art in the post-war era III: psychoanalysis - Contemporary theory and art in the post-war era IV: feminism and gender studies - Contemporary theory and art in the post-war era V: ecocriticism and ecoaesthetics - Overview of the theoretical discussion on the end of art, the shift beyond theory and the end of theory fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc.
+- Modernism and the avant-garde: manifestos, treatises, writings by artists of the early 20th century - Abstraction, self-refentiality and the visualisation of the invisible - Dada, Surrealism and art as a revolutionary medium - Theories of modernism and the avant-garde: From Clemet Greenberg to Peter Burger and Hal Foster - Theorizing on art in the post-war era: the cases of Judd and Morris and of the Situationist International - Contemporary theory and art in the post-war era I: social history of art, the Frankfurt School and neo-marxism - Contemporary theory and art in the post-war era II: post-structuralism and deconstruction - Contemporary theory and art in the post-war era III: psychoanalysis - Contemporary theory and art in the post-war era IV: feminism and gender studies - Contemporary theory and art in the post-war era V: ecocriticism and ecoaesthetics - Overview of the theoretical discussion on the end of art, the shift beyond theory and the end of theory

 DELIVERY Face-to-face, Distance learning, etc. USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS The manner and methods of teaching are described in detail.
-FACE-TO-FACE USE OF ICT IN TEACHING USE OF ICT IN COMMUNICATION WITH STUDENTS Activity Semester workload Lectures 39
+Lectures, seminars, laboratory practice, STUDY SECTION TEACHING USE OF ICT IN COMMUNICATION WITH STUDENTS Activity Semester workload Lectures 39 Study and analysis of 7 visits, project, essay writing, artistic creativity, etc.